Books Written by MRM Staff Writers

 Free teacher study guide: Perfect for a group discussion on the book.
 Click here

-Mormonism 101 for Teens: The Religion of the Latter-day Saints Simplified (MRM, 2016).
-By Eric Johnson.
+Mormonism 101 for Teens: The Religion of the Latter-day Saints Simplified, by Eric Johnson (MRM, 2016).

-Ever want a book explaining the religion of Mormonism from a simpler perspective.
+From the back cover: Ever want a book explaining the religion of Mormonism from a simpler perspective.
 Look no further, as this book deals with such issues as:

 • Why is Mormonism doctrinally different from biblical Christianity?